SellaRafaeli/giving_profiles/README.md

-Share to facebook (a donation or organization) user profile: view badges (by amount of donations?) delete account privacy permissions on specific donation / donations to specific org (adjustments for mobile-friendly) view organizations by type view organizations by cause user profile: visualization of donations by cause, type delete donation
+Share to facebook (a donation or organization) user profile: view badges (by amount of donations?) delete account

+(adjustments for mobile-friendly)
+view organizations by type
+view organizations by cause
+user profile: visualization of donations by cause, type delete donation

 questions: can you give me:
 - a list of "causes"